Housing Adaptation Grant for People with a Disability

 Send the completed form to your local authority along with any documents that are needed, such as:

-• Proof that the Local Property Tax (LPT) for the home is in order
+- Proof that the Local Property Tax (LPT) for the home is up-to-date

-The application form gives full details of the documents you will need as proof.
+The application form gives full details of the documents you will need.

 What happens after I send my application?

-When your local authority receives your application, they will:
+When your local authority gets your application, they will:

 How are applications prioritised?